josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Quality over quantity.
 One really good small project is worth a handful of sloppy demos, so get all the help and feedback you can.
 It's likely people will peer into the code, so make sure it's in good shape, and make it as accessible and performant as possible.

-Lastly: if this is still something you need to check off your list, pick something you'll enjoy working on, but will learn a little bit from, too.
-(I'd recommend a balance of about 70/30 as far as that goes.)
+Lastly: if a side project is still something you need to check off your list, pick something you know you'll enjoy working on.
+It'll be easier to stay motivated if you're having fun.

+Pick a technology you already know pretty well (_you don't want to be spending all your time on your side project, just figuring out how to build it in the first place_), but if you can, pick something something you'll learn a little bit from, too.
+I'd recommend a balance of about 70/30 as far as that goes.

 <SideNote>